rainbowRider5/heroes-client/README.md

 - User should be able to see a list of heroes along with their avatar, name, type, and description [`DONE`]
 - User should be able to load more heroes.
 It's up to you whether you chose infinite scroll or 'load more' button. [`DONE`]
-- If there are no more heroes to load, user should see that’s the end of the list and no more requests should be triggered. [`REFACTOR TO USE FIRST/STEP REQUEST`]
+- If there are no more heroes to load, user should see that’s the end of the list and no more requests should be triggered. [`DONE`]

 - User should be able to open the modal by clicking "Add hero" button in the main dashboard. [`DONE`]
 - User should be able to input hero details:avatar (url to avatar image), full name, description, type (by selecting type from the available options in the dropdown) [`DONE`]